One of the most unique things to do in Ireland is to spend a day whale watching in Cork.

 When it comes to whale watching Ireland packs a punch, with many parts of the country offering a great base for seeing these magnificent marine mammals in all their glory.

-Some quick need-to-knows about whale watching in West Cork
+What to know about whale watching in West Cork

 West Cork is one of the best places to see whales in Ireland.
 Over the years, many species of whale have been recorded in the chilly waters here, from Killer Whales to Humpbacks.